simonguist/testing-fcn-for-cityscapes/README.md

-Testing fully convolutional networks for semantic segmentation with caffe for the cityscapes dataset
+Using fully convolutional networks for semantic segmentation (Shelhamer et al.) with caffe for the cityscapes dataset

 ## How to get started
 - Download the cityscapes dataset and the vgg-16-layer net